 Our first few meetings will differ from later sessions in that we will be focusing on getting to know one another so that we can begin to decide on what the best to way to proceed with treatment will be.
 We will ask you:

 - What is bringing you into treatment at this time?

 - Have you been to therapy before?
 What was that like?

 - What are the symptoms you’ve been experiencing?

 - Questions about your history, including interpersonal relationships (family, friends, romantic, etc.), and childhood.

 Within the first few visits, we will collectively establish goals for treatment and discuss the best plan to begin to accomplish those goals.
 As the treatment continues, we will assess your progress on those goals and establish new ones.

 I know that it can be very intense to reach deep and express your feelings, especially with someone who will, at first, be a stranger to you.
-I use a lot of humor and lightheartedness in my approach and ease clients into the work.
-It is important to me that you feel comfortable and safe with me.
-I believe that your giving me access to your thoughts, fears, goals and aspirations is a privilege and I do not take it lightly.
+Be assured that your clinician will ease you into the work.
+It is important to us that you feel comfortable and safe throughout this process.
+We believe that your giving us access to your thoughts, fears, goals and aspirations is a privilege and we do not take it lightly.

-With time you will find that you are having an easier time coping with your issues as you gain skills through our sessions together.
+With time you will find that you are having an easier time coping with your issues as you gain skills over time.
 At this point, you may want to reduce your sessions from once a week to every other week, and eventually to occasional check ins.
-My goal is for you to learn life-long skills that you can use to help yourself through any issue you may face, without my guidance.
+Our goal is for you to learn life-long skills that you can use to help yourself through any issue you may face, without our guidance.

-If you have any questions or concerns about the therapeutic process, feel free to reach out to me!
+If you have any questions or concerns about the therapeutic process, feel free to reach out to us!